Former world heavyweight champion of the world Nikolai Valuev has ruled out returning to the ring for an exhibition at 47.

 As a new trend of 1990s heavyweights making comebacks continues to develop, Valuev was asked his opinion by WBN.

-Following the likes of Mike Tyson, Roy Jones Jr., and Evander Holyfield campaigning again in their 50s, Valuev is not opposed to others plying their trade in their twilight years.
+Following Mike Tyson, Roy Jones Jr., and Evander Holyfield campaigning again in their 50s, Valuev would never oppose others plying their trade in their twilight years.

 He exclusively told World Boxing News: “We have to take into account the fact that these are very well-trained professional boxers.